TheOdinProject/curriculum/ruby_on_rails/rails_sprinkles/turbo.md

 <details markdown="block">
   <summary>What does SPA stand for & what is it?</summary>

-  *   A SPA is a Single-page application.
+  *   A SPA is a single-page application.
   *   A SPA is a web-app that doesn't need to reload the page during use to update.

 </details>